anjanikmr39/Flight-Price-Prediction/README.md

 Logic of these conversions is little bit tricky.

 ## **More information**
-Visit this python file for more detailed analysis [EquakeDamagePred.ipynb](https://github.com/anjanikmr39/EarthQuake-Damage-Prediction/blob/master/EquakeDamagePred.ipynb).

-## **More information**
-Visit this python file for more detailed analysis [EquakeDamagePred.ipynb](https://github.com/anjanikmr39/EarthQuake-Damage-Prediction/blob/master/EquakeDamagePred.ipynb).
+Visit this python file for more detailed analysis FlightPricePrediction.ipynb